-A liability in the amount of \$8,540,850 for the workers' compensation, the general liability, the automobile liability, and the dental liability funds was actuarially determined to cover estimated incurred but not reported insurance claims payable at June 30, 2015, and is net of excess insurance recoverable on unpaid claims.
-A liability in the amount of \$148,554 relates to the District's cafeteria plan fund.
+A liability in the amount of \$12,186,397 for the workers' compensation, the general liability, the automobile liability, the dental liability, and the health insurance funds was actuarially determined to cover estimated incurred but not reported insurance claims payable at June 30, 2016, and is net of excess insurance recoverable on unpaid claims.
+A liability in the amount of \$90,680 relates to the District's cafeteria plan fund.
 Non-incremental claims expense has been included as part of the liabilities.